mild-blue/opentiny/modules/tinymce/README.md

-TinyMCE - JavaScript Library for Rich Text Editing
+OpenTiny - JavaScript Library for Rich Text Editing
 ===================================================

-Building TinyMCE
+Building OpenTiny
 -----------------
 See the monorepo root readme file for installation instructions.

-Now, build TinyMCE by using `grunt`.
+Now, build OpenTiny by using `grunt`.
 If you don't have `grunt-cli` installed globally, prefix with `yarn` to execute the local grunt.
 ```
 $ yarn grunt
 ```